 Transcreation is the process of adapting content from one language to another while maintaining the existing tone, intent and style.

-While translation focuses on replacing the words in one language with corresponding words in a new language, transcreation is focused on conveying the same message and concept in a new language.
+While translation focuses on replacing the words in one language with corresponding words in a new language, transcreation services are focused on conveying the same message and concept in a new language.

-Transcreation enables translators to inject their own creativity and cultural knowledge to create content that resonnates with a new audience.
+Transcreation enables translators to inject their own creativity and cultural knowledge to create content that resonates with a new audience.